jboss-developer/jboss-eap-quickstarts/kitchensink-ml/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

-_Note: This quickstart uses the H2 database included with JBoss EAP 6.
-It is a lightweight, relational example datasource that is used for examples only.
-It is not robust or scalable and should NOT be used in a production environment!_

 Configure Maven
 ---------------